Leonard Mackenzie Reilly: Politics

 In 1975, he retired from provincial politics.

 After Politics

 After he left politics, he was made chair of the board of trustees of the Ontario Science Centre, where he served two three-year terms until 1983.
 He is credited with raising the international profile of the Ontario Science Centre, and oversaw the exhibition China: 7,000 Years of Discovery, that broke all previous attendance records, attracting more than 1.5 million visitors in 1982.

 A very spiritual man, Reilly organized the first Ontario Prayer Breakfast in 1970.
-It is now an annual event, held in Toronto, and it recently celebrating its 42nd year.
+It is now an annual event, which is held in Toronto.

-He died at Sunnybrook Hospital in 2008.
-He was 95 years old.
+He died at Sunnybrook Hospital in 2008, at 95 years old.
+He was one month shy of his 96th birthday.
+At the time of his death, he had 10 grandchildren, 8 great-grandchildren, and one great-great-granddaughter.